aidanhanna/aidanhanna.github.io/files/circuits/MiniReadMe.txt

 The circuit schematic files were created in LTSpice.
-Screenshots of the schematics are also available in the project manual.
+Screenshots of the schematics are also available in the project manual..